For Grant Seekers

 Social Impact Media (SIM) Grants are for creating and disseminating different forms of media: documentary film features, documentary film shorts, episodic documentary series, web series, multi-media projects for web, and trans media projects (Virtual Reality, Augmented Reality, or other) designed specifically to make a social impact.
 They must either qualify as Initiative Grants themselves, for example, using a documentary film feature aligned with one of our four Focus Areas to make a sustainable impact on a particular social issue, change a system, or transform an organization; or they must be created in collaboration with and in support of an ongoing or proposed Initiative Grant, for example, broadly disseminating a multi-media project in support of education and outreach in a multi-partner initiative effort.
 These grants are extremely competitive and there are limited funds available annually.
 SIM proposals are eligible for the following purposes and amounts:

-- Production and Post-Production: A range of $25,000 to $100,000 (generally no match is recommended for this stage, although there will be exceptions)
+- Production and Post-Production: A range of $25,000 to $100,000 (generally no match is recommended for this stage, although there will be exceptions).
+As above, due to our impending sunset, we are most interested in projects that are very near completion or already complete.

 - Distribution/Outreach: A range of $25,000 to $100,000, with the possibility of an additional match of up to $50,000